jstachio/kiwi/readme.md

 you do not have to use another library for configuration lookup.
 That is for retrieval a singleton like `System.getProperties` is often good enough for simple applications.

+Yes Kiwi is very [Simple but simple is good](https://www.infoq.com/presentations/Simple-Made-Easy/).

 ## Kiwi's advantages: